calebstein1/StardewVariableSeasons/README.md

 - The season progresses the night after the randomly selected number, rather than on the 1st of each season.
 - The weather channel will give a hint as to the length of the current season from days 16 through 20 each season.
 - Festivals in close proximity of the end of a season will occur on the proper day, even if out of season.
+- Birthdays in close proximity to the beginning or end of a season will occur on the proper day, even if out of season.
 - Out of season crops will survive some amount of time past a season change before dying (still need to test winter transition).
 - The general store sells crop seeds for the next season as well as the current season.